 A score that accounts for all of these tells you something useful.
 A score that only counts keyword frequency tells you almost nothing — because you can hit 90% keyword overlap with a badly written resume and still fail to move past an initial screen.

-It's worth separating two related but different things: the match score you get from an analysis tool, and the internal scoring an ATS platform runs when you submit an application.
+Separate two things: the match score from an analysis tool, and what an ATS calculates when you apply.

 The preview value: You can't see your ATS rank after submitting.
 But you can see your match score before.
-That window — between finding a role and hitting apply — is the only leverage point you have over how you rank.
+That window — between finding a role and hitting apply — is your only control over your ranking.
 The score is useful precisely because of that timing.

 Strong alignment — apply as-is or with minor polish

-Your resume addresses the core requirements with appropriate language and context.
-The remaining gap is likely in presentation or minor keyword framing.
-Spend 10 minutes tightening and submit with confidence.
+Your resume covers the core requirements with appropriate language.
+The gap is likely minor—spend 10 minutes tightening and submit.

 Meaningful gaps — fix before submitting

-You have the experience but your resume isn't communicating it clearly enough.
-This range is almost always a framing problem, not an experience problem.
-Identify the specific gaps and rewrite the relevant bullet points before applying.
+You have the experience but your resume isn't communicating it.
+Framing problem, not experience problem.
+Find the gaps and rewrite before applying.

 Significant misalignment — investigate before deciding

-Either your experience genuinely doesn't match the role's requirements, or your resume is framed so differently that the gap can't close without a full rewrite.
-Pull the specific gaps and decide whether they're fixable or fundamental.
+Either your experience doesn't match, or your resume is framed too differently.
+Pull the gaps and decide if they're fixable.

 Low fit — your time is better invested elsewhere

-At this score, the application is unlikely to move forward regardless of how well you write the cover letter.
-The role either requires experience you don't have, or it's targeting a fundamentally different profile.
-Use the gap analysis to understand what's missing and whether it's worth a longer-term investment.
+At this score, the application won't move forward.
+The role either requires experience you don't have, or it's fundamentally different.
+Decide if it's worth the investment.

-Why the Same Resume Scores Differently on Every Role
+Why the Same Resume Scores Differently on Every Job

 The score is measuring the distance between your resume and a specific job description — not against some abstract idea of what the role requires.
 Two companies hiring for the same title can have radically different requirements: